aws-amplify/docs/docs/lib/pubsub/fragments/js/getting-started.md

 You can integrate any MQTT Over WebSocket provider with your app.
 Click [here](https://docs.aws.amazon.com/iot/latest/developerguide/protocols.html#mqtt-ws) to learn more about MQTT Over WebSocket.

-## How to reconfigure PubSub provider during runtime
+## How to reconfigure PubSub providers during runtime

 Sometimes you need to reconfigure your PubSub provider when working with multiple concurrent PubSub providers, reconfiguring authentication states, or changing the IoT connection region.
-To reconfigure, the PubSub provider, remove the existing provider using `removePluggable` and add an updated PubSub provider using `addPluggable`.
+To reconfigure the PubSub provider, remove the existing provider using `removePluggable` and add an updated PubSub provider using `addPluggable`.

 ```javascript
 import Amplify, { PubSub } from 'aws-amplify';